 The Board values Ms. Mayer's insights into global business and strategy gained from her experience as the CEO of a global company.

-C. Douglas McMillon PRESIDENT AND CEO AND DIRECTOR
+C. Douglas McMillon President and CEO and DIRECTOR

-Board Committees: Executive Committee (Chair) Other Current Public Company Directorships:
+Age: 54 Joined the Board: 2013 Board Committees: Executive Committee (Chair) Other Current Public Company Directorships: